How to conduct market research for your business idea

 There are two main types of market research methods: primary and secondary.
 Primary research entails speaking directly to the source, or direct-to-consumer, and secondary research is the act of gathering data from existing third-party sources.

-To conduct the most well-rounded market research, you should do both.
+To conduct the most well-rounded market research, you should incorporate both types of research and methodologies.
 It’s easier to start with secondary research and move into primary research once you have an idea of general industry and consumer trends.
 As secondary research has already been compiled and published by others, it’s less time-consuming and often cheaper than primary research.

-If you’re starting a new business, this market research will be critical when creating a market analysis section in your business plan.
+If you’re starting a new business, whether a full-time endeavour or a side business for extra income, this market research will be critical when creating a market analysis section in your business plan.
 Showcasing exactly what your competitors are doing, how your business will fill industry voids and your plan to attract your target audience will help to generate interest in your business idea.

 Let’s dive into the two types of market research in more detail.